The stage adaptation of the France Inter podcast, downloaded by nearly four million listeners.

 Accompanied by a cartoonist, a historian, a choir and amateur actors, this participatory theatrical event retraces the extraordinary destiny of Léon Blum, still too often reduced to his paid leave totem, even though he played a major political role in France in the XXᵉ century.
 This show also resonates with yesterday's hopes and today's frustrations, the possibilities of politics and its impotencies.

-The request
+The Request

-Our response
+Our Solution

 - A tour throughout France between 2023 and 2025